dl8sd11/Email_Searcher/report.md

 #### Grouping queries of same target mail

 For similar queries, we are required to filter the mails which have similarity greater than a threshold with a target mail.
-Since there can be many queries sharing same target mail with different threshold, we group the queries with same target together.
+Since there can be many queries sharing same target mail with different threshold, we group up the queries with same target together.

 #### Original method

-For every target mail, we need to calculate its similarity with all other emails.
+For every target mail, we need to calculate its similarity with all the other emails.
 At first we came up the following algorithm to caculate the similarity between two mails.

 - hash the tokens for the two email
 - sort the hashes for both email